berayboztepe/Binary_Classification/README.md

 ![](img/RMS-50/loss%20figure%202.PNG)

+First 50 epochs for training.
+We need to check after the green line at the middle for if we get more efficient model or not.
 As it can be seen, at the 70. epoch, the validation loss has its lowest value.
 So that means, there is an overfitting problem after this epoch number.
-Let's build a new model and check if we get more efficient model or not.
+Let's rerun the model with 70 epochs (50 for training-20 for tuning) and check if we get more efficient model or not.

 ![](img/RMS-50/Final/last%205%20epochs%20for%20tuning%20for%20the%20last%20rms%20model.PNG)